maiconcardoso/maiconcardoso/README.md

-- 👋 Olá, Eu sou Maicon Cardoso
+- 👋 Hello, I'am Maicon Cardoso, work with programming
-- 📫 Encontre-me nas demais redes sociais, https://www.instagram.com/maiconscardoso/, https://maiconcardoso.wordpress.com/
+- 📫 Find me on other social networks, https://www.instagram.com/maiconscardoso/, https://maiconcardoso.wordpress.com/

 <!---
 maiconcardoso/maiconcardoso is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.